EECE281GroupAwesome/Projects/README.md

 Members:
 Nolan Ramsden
 Adayson Gross
-Max Propenenko or some spelling close to that
+Max Prokopenko or some spelling close to that
 Brad Macneil
 Charlie clayton
 Josh Baker